 Additionally, a separate pre-lien notice is due for each month of work completed, and it should detail the amount owed for that month’s work.
 Following is the information you will need to complete and mail a pre-lien notice letter:

 - Project Information: Project owner, name of the project, common address (or legal property description), and county where the project is located.

 - For Subcontractors: Name (or company name) and mailing address of the General (Prime) Contractor.

 - Sub-subcontractors: You must have the name and include the mailing address of all Subcontractors involved above you in the contract chain.

 - Work: Invoice dates, description of the unpaid work performed, and the amount owed for each individual month.

 It’s a good idea to start every private commercial construction project with the assumption that you may be paid late or not at all.
 The Pre-lien notice letters are an inexpensive way to protect your payment rights and avoid costly litigation costs later, whether you end up filing a mechanics lien or not.
-When you are ready to send a pre-lien notice letter, you must do so via registered or certified mail.
+When you are ready to send a pre-lien notice letter, you must do so via registered, certified, or another form of mail delivery that provides proof of receipt.
 Keep the mailing receipts as proof that you mailed within the deadline requirements and to the correct individuals.